boldflight/BibleConverter/test_EPUB/output/dan.md

 Under it the wild animals used to seek shade, and in its branches the birds of the sky used to nest.
-All creatures used to feed themselves from it. a holy sentinel came down from heaven.
+All creatures used to feed themselves from it.

+[13] While I was watching in my mind’s visions on my bed, a holy sentinel came down from heaven.
 [14] He called out loudly as follows:
 ‘Chop down the tree and lop off its branches!